 We are serving Camp Lejeune victims in Central Virginia and beyond.

 The attorneys of Tremblay & Smith litigate daily against the United States government and will seek justice for you or your loved one for injuries relating to Camp Lejeune water contamination.
 An attorney can help potential claimants determine whether they are eligible for compensation and how to maximize the amount of any settlement or verdict.

-Please click the link below to submit your contact information and receive an immediate response from us regarding your potential claim.
+Please fill out the form below to submit your contact information and receive an immediate response from us regarding your potential claim.